'Hell no': Young mum says she'll never use electric blanket again after house burns down

 The devastating fire, which happened in Waitara near New Plymouth on Friday night, has prompted Fire and Emergency NZ to warn that electric blankets - even relatively new ones - can kill.

-Brittany Nawani, of Waitara near New Plymouth, switched on an electric blanket in the main bedroom before going to put her baby son to sleep in another room, just before 8.30pm on Friday night .
+Brittany Nawani, of Waitara near New Plymouth, switched on an electric blanket in the main bedroom before going to put her 15-month-old son Shiv to sleep in another room, just before 8.30pm on Friday night .

 The blanket was on for a matter of minutes before a fire started, quickly spreading through the house.